 Poverty as defined by the English dictionary as the scarcity or lack of a certain amount of material possession or money.
 Poverty is more than just having poor people around.
 It is a state where a person can’t afford basic life needs; clothes to wear, at least two square meals a day, quality education, and being treated like a citizen and a respectable human being.
 Sadly, this is our most dominant state.
 People wake up on the streets in rags with empty stomachs and not looking forward to doing anything except sit and beg.

-No schools to go to because they can’t afford it, no jobs because they couldn’t afford school or perhaps no job opportunities.
+No schools to go to because they can’t afford it, no jobs because they couldn’t afford school, or perhaps no job opportunities.
 Even when such opportunities exist, they don’t get hired because they have no special connections.
 When some happen to be educated and luckily have jobs, their salaries won’t be paid for months.
-Or it won’t be enough to cater for there growing needs.
-It’s bad enough jobs are not remotely easy to find but a person finally finds one thinking they can attend to their families basic needs but salaries are not paid?
-The government has not only failed us in their inability to tackle poverty but in so many other areas as well.
+Or it won’t be enough to cater to their growing needs.
+It’s bad enough jobs are not remotely easy to find but a person finally finds one thinking they can attend to their families’ basic needs but salaries are not paid?
+The government has not only failed us in its inability to tackle poverty but in so many other areas as well.

 Poverty can run every nation down to the ground.
 The government’s incompetence in handling poverty leads to unemployment, violence, insecurity, and crime rates increase spontaneously.
 Not to mention corruption.
 Corruption—according to the English dictionary— is defined as an act of impairing integrity, virtue, or moral principle.
 It can also refer to as inducing a public official by improper means such as bribery to violate duty.